zhm/symbola/README.md

-# Symbola - an icon font for TileMill and Mapnik
+# Symbola - an icon font for maps

 This is a font made from public domain SVG's.
 The designers deserve all of the credit, I'm just packaging them into fonts.